Adlik/mlperf_benchmark/README.md

 This repository provides the following:

-- Code that implements two benckmark test cases so far, Resnet-50 and BERT, more will be provided in the future.
+- Code that implements four benckmark test cases so far, Resnet-50, BERT, Yolo-v5, and MaskRcnn, other models will be provided in the future.
 - Dockerfiles which can be used to run the benchmark in a container.
 - Documentation on the dataset and model.
 - Test results, based on a specific machine configuration, including resnet50 and BERT testcases.